renoelmendorp/AVLWrapper/README.md

 * Time-domain analyses

 ## Requirements
-* Developed and tested with Python 3.6
+* Developed and tested with Python 3.6, compatible with Python 2.7
 * AVL ([link](http://web.mit.edu/drela/Public/web/avl/)) should be installed and the executable path should be set in `avlwrapper/config.cfg`.

 For an usage example, see `example.py`